The Linear Point Standard Ruler with DESI DR1 and DR2 Data: The Linear Point with Poor Signal-to-Noise Ratio

 \section{The Linear Point with Poor Signal-to-Noise Ratio}

-A major drawback of the linear point pipeline, mentioned in Section \ref{sec:calc_lp}, is that the polynomial fit may not be able to identify a peak and dip in the correlation function when the signal-to-noise ratio is poor, therefore unable to measure a linear point.
+A major drawback of the linear point pipeline, mentioned in Section \ref{sec:calc_lp}, is that the polynomial fit may not be able to identify a peak and dip in the correlation function when the signal-to-noise ratio (SNR) is poor, therefore unable to measure a linear point.
 This was explored in \cite{he2023} with MultiDark-Patchy mocks \cite{patchy_mocks}, where the term `reliability' was defined as the percentage of mocks that yielded a measurable linear point.
 We measure the reliability in \abacust\ mocks and find that post-reconstruction, all mocks for all tracers yield a measurement.
 However, pre-reconstruction we find 100\% reliability in \lrgt, \lrgth, and both sets of \elg\ mocks, but find that one \bgs\ mock and one \lrgo\ mock fail to yield a measurable linear point.
 A minimum of 96\% reliability is encouraging; however, we fail to measure a linear point in the pre-reconstruction \bgs\ DR1 correlation function.
 We explore this below.

-In the context of data, we can interpret reliability through the signal-to-noise ratio of the data and the resulting polynomial fit.
+In the context of data, we can interpret reliability through the SNR of the data and the resulting polynomial fit.
 In Section \ref{sec:calc_lp}, we mention that to calculate the error in a single linear point measurement, we generate multiple realizations of polynomial fit to the correlation function using the covariance matrix of the best-fit coefficients.
 We then calculate the linear point of each realization and report the standard deviation of the samples as the error in the original measurement.
-Not all realizations will result in a measurement, and so the percentage of failed measurements can serve as a qualitative measure of the signal-to-noise ratio of the data.
+Not all realizations will result in a measurement, and so the percentage of failed measurements can serve as a qualitative measure of the SNR.
 We define the percentage of sampled polynomial fits that did \textit{not} result in a linear point measurement as the failure rate, and present the DR1 failure rates in Table \ref{tab:failure_rates_DR1}.

 We see that the \bgs\ correlation function pre-reconstruction has a very high failure rate -- over a third of the polynomial interpolations of the correlation function fail to identify a linear point, which may explain why we did not measure the linear point feature in the DR1 correlation function.
 In Figure \ref{fig:BGS_hist}, we present a histogram of the linear point values that were measured during this sampling process.
 For each tracer, we intuitively expect the distribution to be Gaussian centered around the mean of the sample, which should also agree with the linear point originally measured on the DR1 correlation function.
 While we see this trend in the post-reconstruction \bgs\ samples (despite a relatively higher failure rate), the pre-reconstruction samples are in fact bimodal.
 This means that due to the poor fit to the correlation function, not only is the linear point not measurable, but the mean of the samples is also an unreliable estimate of the measurement.